Guide to Flying Drones Safely

 - Drones shouldn’t be flown inside the airfields, aircraft flight paths or flight lines, restricted areas, over unprotected people and other places that endanger the lives of people, compromises security or privacy as well as increases the potential for damage to property.
 You may need to consult the specific county map that specifies the no-fly zones.

 - Don’t operate the drone under the influence of alcohol or drugs that may impair your judgment or ability to safely control the aircraft.
 There are many variables in drone flights and you must be in a position to identify problems and respond fast whenever there are safety issues, increased the potential for a collision or emergencies.

-- Do not fly the unmanned aircrafts over accident areas.
+- Do not fly the unmanned aircraft over accident areas.
 You cannot fly over an accident scene to take videos as rescue teams are assisting the victims.
 This may interfere with the people providing assistance or even those who are injured and in need of medical help.
 In addition, it may interfere with other emergency operations such as when medical helicopters need to land.

 - Don’t solely rely on the automated flight controls modes.
 Although the GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
 For this reason, the operator should know how to manually take control of the flight and avoid disappointments.

-It is every pilot’s responsibility to ensure safety when dflying drones.
+It is every pilot’s responsibility to ensure safety when flying drones.
 This involves having a good understanding of drone laws, drone capability and limitations as well as safety precautions.
 In addition, the person flying the drone must know where to fly and where not to, as well as how to safely land the UAV in case of an emergency.